Codesleuth/codesleuth.github.io/notes/ndcoslo2015/2015-06-15 09_00 Keynote - Data and Goliath_ The Hidden Battles to Collect Your Data and Control Your World - Bruce Schneier.md

 ---
 layout: stackedit
-title: Data and Goliath: The Hidden Battles to Collect Your Data and Control Your World
+title: "Data and Goliath: The Hidden Battles to Collect Your Data and Control Your World"
 date: 2015-06-17 09:00
 permalink: /notes/ndcoslo2015/Keynote-Data-and-Goliath-The-Hidden-Battles-to-Collect-Your-Data-and-Control-Your-World.html
 ndcoslo2015: true